jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspired to have a healthy mix of both.

 ## August
+### August 4th
+- Random thoughts:
+	- Sign events with hash of application source -> events are specific to application version

 ### August 2nd - August 3rd
 - Learned a lot about [[thoughts/Network Theory|Network theory]]
 	- Expanded more on thoughts about the inevitability of centralization with more insights from advantages and disadvantages of scale-free networks compared with random ones